AndrejOrsula/panda_ign_moveit2/panda_description/README.md

 #### Ignition Fuel

-If you do not require URDF and other resources from this repository, the default model can also be included directly from [Ignition Fuel](https://app.ignitionrobotics.org/AndrejOrsula/fuel/models/panda) if you do not require the URDF description.
+If you do not require URDF and other resources from this repository, the default model (without `ros2_control`) can also be included directly from [Ignition Fuel](https://app.ignitionrobotics.org/AndrejOrsula/fuel/models/panda) if you do not require the URDF description.

 ```xml
 <include>